Muhamadadeel/Asta-Md/README.md

 Once the bot is running, it will automatically connect to WhatsApp and start handling messages based on the predefined commands and handlers.
 You can customize and add new functionalities by editing the `commands` directory.

-### Adding Commands
+## Adding Commands

 To add a new command:

-1. Create a new file in the `commands` directory, for example `hello.js`.
+1. Create a new file in the `commands` directory, for example `hi.js`.
-2. Define the command logic:
+2. Define the command logic using the following template:
     ```javascript
-    import amd from './lib'
+    import amd from './lib';

     amd(
       {
         pattern: "hi",
-    fromMe: true, // is the the message if from owner
+        fromMe: true, // is the message from the owner
-    desc: "Send Hi Message", // Comomands Description
+        desc: "Send Hi Message", // Command Description
-    type: "Test", // Command Categoery
+        type: "Test", // Command Category
       },
-  async (mes) => {
+      async (message) => {
-    await message.send("Hello There")
+        await message.send("Hello There");
       }
     );
     ```

-3. Register the command in the main bot file to use it.
+3. Ensure that your new command file is correctly imported and utilized within your main bot setup.